-- fluctuations in foreign currency exchange rates, primarily related to changes in the Canadian dollar and Euro to U.S. dollar exchange rates; - exposure to local economic conditions and local laws and regulations, including those relating to the agents of our franchisees; - economic and/or credit conditions abroad; - potential adverse changes in the political stability of foreign countries or in their diplomatic relations with the U.S.; - restrictions on the withdrawal of foreign investments and earnings; - government policies against businesses owned by foreigners; - diminished ability to legally enforce our contractual rights in foreign countries; - withholding and other taxes on remittances and other payments by subsidiaries; and - changes in tax laws regarding taxation of foreign profits.
+- fluctuations in foreign currency exchange rates, primarily related to changes in the Canadian dollar and Euro to U.S. dollar exchange rates; - exposure to local economic conditions and local laws and regulations, including those relating to the agents of our franchisees; - economic and/or credit conditions abroad; - potential adverse changes in the political stability of foreign countries or in their diplomatic relations with the U.S.; - business interruptions resulting from geo-political instability; - restrictions on the withdrawal of foreign investments and earnings; - government policies against businesses owned by foreigners; - diminished ability to legally enforce our contractual rights in foreign countries; - withholding and other taxes on remittances and other payments by subsidiaries; and - changes in tax laws regarding taxation of foreign profits.